The Graph Price Tops $0.15 (GRT)

 About The Graph

-The Graph’s genesis date was March 1st, 2018.
-The Graph’s total supply is 10,793,967,677 tokens and its circulating supply is 9,391,720,533 tokens.
+The Graph was first traded on March 1st, 2018.
+The Graph’s total supply is 10,793,967,990 tokens and its circulating supply is 9,391,720,846 tokens.
 The official message board for The Graph is thegraph.com/blog.
-The Reddit community for The Graph is https://reddit.com/r/thegraph and the currency’s Github account can be viewed here.
 The official website for The Graph is thegraph.com.
 The Graph’s official Twitter account is @graphprotocol and its Facebook page is accessible here.
+The Reddit community for The Graph is https://reddit.com/r/thegraph and the currency’s Github account can be viewed here.

-It is usually not currently possible to buy alternative cryptocurrencies such as The Graph directly using US dollars.
-Investors seeking to acquire The Graph should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as The Graph directly using US dollars.
+Investors seeking to acquire The Graph should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy The Graph using one of the exchanges listed above.

 Receive News & Updates for The Graph Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Graph and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.